Frenchiefellow/MusicNet-Early/README.md

 ==============
 This is an early version of the MusicNet Project : A social network for music enthusiasts.
 Semester long project for CS445: Information Systems, Spring 2014.

+<h1> IMPORTANT INFORMATION </h1>
+We are currently working on migrating our site to a permament server, as we were choosen as the best project by our peers and Professor.
+The new site url is http://avid.cs.umass.edu/projects/course-project/Musicnet/ .
+A lot of the code is changing to facilate this migration, so not all pages are functional as of yet.
+In addition, the database is empty as of 5/18/14, but we will be working to get the site and database running in the next few days.

 <h1>Members</h1>
 <ul>
 <li><strong>Chris (Owner of repo):</strong> Frontend Master.
 99.9% of the code here was contributed by me.</li>